sabifo4/BayesianInference_practicals/practical_sessions/day2/01_MCMCtree/README.md

 ### 5. Time estimation in a super-matrix of 330 taxa
 Good taxon sampling is critical to obtaining robust estimates of divergence times for clades.
-In the `data/` directory, an alignment of the 1st and 2nd codon positions from mitochondrial protein-coding genes from 330 species (326 primate and 4 outgroup species) is provided, `330s.phys`, with corresponding tree topology, `330s.tree`.
+In the `data/` directory, an alignment of the 1st and 2nd codon positions from mitochondrial protein-coding genes from 330 species (326 primates and 4 outgroup species) is provided, `330s.phys`, with the corresponding tree topology, `330s.tree`.
 First, place the fossil calibrations of Table 1 on the appropriate nodes of the species tree.
-Then obtain the gradient and Hessian matrix for the 330-species alignment using the HKY+G model.
-Finally, estimate the divergence times on the 330-species phylogeny by using the approximate likelihood method.
+Then, obtain the gradient and the Hessian matrix for the 330-taxon alignment using the HKY+G model.
+Finally, estimate the divergence times on the 330-taxon phylogeny by using the approximate likelihood method.

 How does taxon sampling affect node age estimates when comparing the 10-species and 330-species trees?
-How does uncertainty in node ages in the large tree, which was estimated on a short alignment, 566 compare with the estimates on the small tree, but with a large alignment?
+How does uncertainty in node ages in the large tree, which was estimated on a short alignment, compare with the estimates on the small tree, but with a large alignment?

 ---